-To alleviate the situation we accelerated the development of a parallel implementation of our own multiblock analysis program FLO107MB, which solves the full Reynolds-averaged Navier-Stokes (RANS) equations.
-With this we were able to complete a RANS analysis in a mesh with 1.5-2 million mesh cells in about $1\frac{1}{2}$ h using 32 processors of an IBM SP2.
-This enabled us to evaluate the performance of four different candidate designs over the flight envelope with the aid of 60 Navier-Stokes calculations during the weekend Sept.
-6-8, 1996.
+In order to alleviate the situation we accelerated the development of a parallel implementation of our own multiblock analysis program FLO107MB, which solves the full Reynolds averaged Navier Stokes (RANS) equations.
+With this we were able to complete a RANS analysis in a mesh with 1.5 - 2 million mesh cells in about $1\frac{1}{2}$ hours using 32 processors of an IBM SP2.
+This enabled us to evaluate the performance of 4 different candidate designs over the flight envelope with the aid of 60 Navier Stokes calculations during the weekend September 6-8.
 The results allowed us to eliminate one design.
 We also learned that the wings were carrying too much outboard load near the buffet point, and would be susceptible to shock stall near the tip.
 This led us to increase the wing twist to reduce the angle of attack of the tip.

-It also became apparent that there were discrepancies between the results of the RANS design calculations, which had been performed on coarser meshes with about 600,000 mesh cells, and the analysis on finer meshes.
-Therefore, we also implemented a parallel version of the single-block design code SYN107, which enabled us to carry out RANS designs on meshes with 1.8 million mesh points.
-Twenty design cycles were usually found to be sufficient, and these could be completed in a run of about $7\frac{1}{2}$ h using 48 processors of the IBM SP2.
+It also became apparent that there were discrepancies between the results of the RANS design calculations, which had been performed on coarser meshes with about 600000 mesh cells, and the analysis on finer meshes.
+Therefore we also implemented a parallel version of the single block design code SYN107, which enabled us to carry out RANS designs on meshes with 1.8 million mesh points.
+20 design cycles were usually found to be sufficient, and these could be completed in a run of about 7 $\frac{1}{2}$ hours using 48 processors of the IBM SP2.

-As an illustration of the results that could be obtained, Figs. 8-13 show an alternate wing-body design with increased sweep back of about 38 degrees at the one-quarter chord.
-Starting from the result of an Euler design, the RANS optimization produced an essentially shock-free wing at a cruise design point of Mach 0.86, with a lift coefficient of 0.6 for the wing-body combination.
-Figure 8 shows the design point, whereas the evolution of the design is shown in Fig. 9, using John Vassberg's COMPPLOT.
+As an illustration of the results that could be obtained, Figures 10 - 15 show an alternate wing-body design with increased sweep back of about 38 degrees at the 1/4 chord.
+Starting from the result of an Euler design, the RANS optimization produced an essentially shock free wing at a cruise design point of Mach .86, with a lift coefficient of .6 for the wing body combination.
+Figure 10 shows the design point, while the evolution of the design is shown in Figure 11, using John Vassberg's COMPPLOT.
 In this case the pressure contours are for the final design.
-This wing is guite thick, actually thicker than the McDonnell Douglas baseline design across the span, with a thickness to chord ratio of more than 14% at the root and 9% at the tip.
+This wing is quite thick, actually thicker than the Douglas baseline design across the span, with a thickness to chord ratio of more than 14 percent at the root and 9 percent at the tip.
 The design offers excellent performance at the nominal cruise point.
-Figures 10 and 11 show the results of a Mach number sweep to determine the drag rise.
-It can be seen that a double shock pattern forms below the design point, while there is actually a slight increase in the drag coefficient of about $1\frac{1}{2}$ counts at Mach 0.85.
+Figures 12 and 13 show the results of a Mach number sweep to determine the drag rise.
+It can be seen that a double shock pattern forms below the design point, while there is actually a slight increase in the drag coefficient of about $1\frac{1}{2}$ counts at Mach .85.
 The drag is still low, however, and the double shocks remain quite weak.
-Figure 13 shows a comparison of the design point with alternate cruise points at lower and higher lift.
-Finally, Fig. 12 indicates that the pressure distribution at the buffet point is acceptable.
-Provided that the high-speed pitch-up associated with the high sweepback angle is controllable, this is a promising candidate design.
+Figure 15 shows a comparison of the design point with alternate cruise points at lower and higher lift.
+Finally, Figure 14 indicates that the pressure distribution at the buffet point is acceptable.
+Provided that the high speed pitch-up associated with the high sweepback angle is controllable, this is a promising candidate design.
 It is a subject of ongoing research whether the sensitivity near the design point could be reduced by forcing the presence of a shock at the design point.